Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Cutting and pasting generating functions and proof of Theorem

-Let $C$ be the value mentioned in the proposition which isolates the values of the primitive on these two pieces (for the specific primitive defined by restricting our generating family $F$ to $L$).
-This primitive describes the fiber-critical value of $F$ associated to each fiber-critical point generating a point in $K$.
-We may pick another constant $C'$ such that the fiber-wise critical values of $F_\mid$ are all bounded from below by $C'$.
-This implies that if we further restrict $F_{\mid}$ to
+Let $C$ be a value as in Proposition~\ref{prop:Action:1} that separates the primitive values on these two pieces for the specific primitive induced by $F$.
+This primitive gives the fiberwise critical value of $F$ at each fiberwise critical point generating a point of $K$.
+Using that $F=Q_k$ outside a compact set, we may pick another constant $C' < C$ such that the fiberwise critical values of $F$ are all bounded from below by $C'$.
+This implies that the restriction

-then we get a function whose fiber-wise critical points only generates $L$ and not the part $K_1$.
-This is, however, no longer defined on a product - let alone $D^n\times \R^{2k}$.
-So, consider the \emph{missing piece}